NTT Docomo announced the start of i-Mode on February 22, 1999 at a press conference in Tokyo

 Masayoshi Son threatened to set himself on fire in Japan’s Post and Telecommunications Ministry?
 Is it really true?

-Masayoshi Son is known for his unbreakable will to achieve his business goals – rather the business goals for his companies.
+Masayoshi Son is known for his unbreakable will to achieve his and his companies’ business goals, and the will to take risks.

 Masayoshi Son threatened to set himself on fire in the Ministry?!?
 Spectrum allocations for KDDI and SoftBank: